-But here’s a tip that many miss…
+But here’s something a lot of people miss…

 (Both waterfalls are featured in my Iceland Travel Map + Guidebook!)